microchip-pic-avr-examples/avr128da48-cnano-usart-mcc/README.md

 ## 2. Demo

-In this demo, the message `Hello World!` is sent via serial communication every 1000 ms. MPLAB X Data Visualizer is used as a terminal to see the output message.
+In this demo, the message `Hello World!` is sent via serial communication every second.
+MPLAB X Data Visualizer is used as a terminal to see the output message.
 <br><img src="images/demo_mplab.png" width="1000">

 ## 3. Summary
 This example represents a basic functionality of the USART peripheral.
-The message "Hello world!" is sent through TX (PC0) pin every one second.
-MPLAB X Data Visualizer is used to see the messages on the PC.
+The message "Hello world!" is sent through TX (PC0) pin every second.
+MPLAB X Data Visualizer displays the "Hello World!" messages on the PC.

 ##  How to Program the Curiosity Nano board

-This chapter shows how to use the MPLAB® X IDE to program an AVR® device with an Example_Project.X.
+This chapter shows how to use the MPLAB X IDE to program an AVR® device with an Example_Project.X.
 This can be applied for any other projects.

 - Connect the board to the PC.